-If the blockage has worsened and you need something powerful to straighten things out, natural solvents are the way to go.
+Natural solvents are the way to go if the blockage has worsened and you need something powerful to straighten things out.
 Just follow these steps and eliminate the clogs.

 Wait for the sink to empty.
 It may take a little longer than usual, but the water will ultimately clear off.

-Next, put 1 1/4th cup of vinegar through the funnel into the drain.
+Next, put one 1/4th cup of vinegar through the funnel into the drain.

-Now, plug the basin with a sink stopper or use a small towel if you don't have one.
+If you don’t have one, plug the basin with a sink stopper or use a small towel.
 Leave the mixture for around 20 minutes.

-After 20 minutes, use a kettle or a pot to slowly pour boiling water through the drain.
+After 20 minutes, use a kettle or a pot to pour boiling water through the drain slowly.
 If required, repeat the process.

 Use Boiling Water

 This is the easiest and one of the most effective methods to remove minor jams in the sink.
 Take a note of the steps.